ojeda-e/old.ojeda-e.github.io/_posts/2021-07-12-Simple_is_better.md

 {: style="text-align: center;"}

-Clean code: a characteristic of production quality code that is crucial for collaboration and maintainability in software development.
+Clean code is a characteristic of production quality code that is crucial for collaboration and maintainability in software development.
 Make it easy for the team to understand and maintain.